perwin/pyimfit/README.md

 ## Requirements and Installation

-PyImfit is designed to work with modern versions of Python 3 (3.8 or later on Linux and Intel macOS; 3.10 or later on Apple Silicon macOS); no support for Python 2 is planned.
+PyImfit is designed to work with modern versions of Python 3 (3.10 or later)  on Linux and macOS; no support for Python 2 is planned.

 ### Standard installation via pip: macOS

-A precompiled binary version ("wheel") of PyImfit for macOS can be installed from PyPI via `pip`:
+A precompiled binary version ("wheel") of PyImfit for macOS can be installed from PyPI via `pip` (I'm using `pip3` in this example just to ensure it's installed for Python 3; using just `pip` on macOS might try to install it into the system's Python 2.7 distribution, which is not what you want):

     $ pip3 install pyimfit